 4. Don’t stop at the garden

-You don’t have to confine your green-fingered efforts to the back garden alone.
+You don’t have to confine your green-fingered efforts to the back garden.
 Invest in some window boxes and plant colourful flowers which will brighten up your exteriors.
-Outside the kitchen window is an ideal place to plant your own herb garden so that you have fresh herbs to hand whenever you need them.
+Outside the kitchen window is an ideal place to plant your own herb garden, so you have fresh herbs to hand whenever you need them.

-Planting in lots of different size pots and planters can give your garden a sense of perspective.
-Use all sorts of shapes and sizes and where they're against walls add trellis behind them so to support any flowering vines you might have planted.
+Planting in lots of different sized pots and planters can give your garden a sense of perspective.
+Use all sorts of shapes and sizes and, where they're against walls, add trellis behind them so to support any flowering vines you might have planted.

 6. Use mirrors

-Mirrors are a really clever way to create the illusion of space in a small garden, and can also add light to a dark space.
+Mirrors are a really clever way to create the illusion of space in a small garden and can add light to a dark space too.
 Many garden mirrors are designed to look like windows and can look particularly good if you have a large wall at the end of your garden.
-Using lots of plants around the mirror can help it blend in to the surroundings.
-You could even add a path leading up to your mirror, so that it looks as though there is something beyond the end of your garden.
+Using lots of plants around the mirror can help it blend into the surroundings.
+You could even add a path leading up to your mirror, so that it looks as though there’s something beyond the end of your garden.

 7. Be clever with pergolas

 You can make your outside space feel like an extension of your home by putting in a freestanding pergola.
 Plant pretty climbers over it and you’ll have a lovely outdoor seating area.
-You could also drape some solar-powered fairy lights over the structure to make your garden feel magical.
+You could also drape some solar-powered fairy lights over the structure to make your garden feel a little bit more magical.

 8. Make pathways

-Making a pathway in your garden, however small your outside space is, can help it feel much bigger, particularly if the path curves as this will give visitors the sense they're walking round a larger space.
+Making a pathway in your garden, however small your outside space is, can help it feel much bigger.
+This is especially useful if the path curves, as this gives visitors the sense they're walking round a larger space.
 Sounds crazy, but it’s proven to work.

 9. Revamp your shed

-If an ugly shed is taking up most of your garden, try and incorporate it into your design by giving it a lick of paint and then growing climbers up it.
+If an ugly shed is taking up most of your garden, try and incorporate it into your design.
+Give it a lick of paint and then grow climbers up it.
 Or, if you want, get rid of it altogether and reclaim the space!

 10. Hide unsightly bins